 Ashtanga Yoga Primary Series Download – The Blueprint of Ashtanga; A Safe, Effective Foundation

-The Ashtanga yoga primary series will be the bulk of our practice for most of us, if we stick with this system.
-Which is as it should be.
+The Ashtanga yoga primary series will be the bulk of our practice for most of us if we stick with this system as taught in Mysore, which is as it should be.
 The postures are foundational, giving us a great range and scope of movement in our bodies.
-They are also (fairly) reasonable for the average individual to practice regularly.
+They are also (relatively) reasonable for the average individual to practice regularly.
 They sequentially open up the body in a progressive and methodical nature.
-This is tried at tested now for over 50 years at the very least.
+This has been tested for over 50 years, at the very least.

-This series is not just the gateway to ashtanga yoga, it is the bedrock.
-It works by leading individuals from having done no yoga to a good overall level of ability and fitness.
-Indeed, all other series are built upon the foundational-ability developed in this one.
+This series is not just the gateway to ashtanga yoga; it is the bedrock.
+It works by leading individuals from having done no yoga to an excellent overall level of ability and fitness.
+Indeed, all other series is built upon the foundational knowledge developed in this one.

-On the other hand, it must also be acknowledged, this may take some adaptation of the postures too.
-The primary series also demands some a pre-requisite of ability.
+On the other hand, it must also be acknowledged that this may take some adaptation of the postures.

+The primary series also demands some pre-requisite of ability.
 This must also be made clear.
-It’s a blue-print, a rough sketch, or, even, sometimes an ideal.
-This is no magic-spell; it a practical and functional sequence that should be treated in the same manner.
+It’s a blueprint, rough sketch, or, sometimes, an ideal.
+This is no magic spell; it is a practical and functional sequence that should be treated similarly.

-To move on to the deeper significance and benefits, some will say, that primary series is not enough; that there is not enough variation as to the postures.
-Namely, that there are too many forward folds.
-However, the principles behind oga are not the same as Western calisthenics.
-Indeed, if we are using it this way, we might better find a better exercise routine.
+To move on to the more profound significance and benefits, some will say that the primary series is not enough; there is not enough variation as to the postures.
+Namely, there are too many forward folds.
+However, the principles behind yoga are not the same as Western callisthenics.
+Indeed, if we use it this way, we might better find a better exercise routine.

 Instead, the continuous forward-folds of the primary series are not to be taken so literally.
-Here, a rather different and deeper conditioning, is being aimed at.
-Not just of the body, but of the whole nervous system.
-Therefore, the aim being subtler, it makes sense that the method also is.
+Here, somewhat different and deeper conditioning is being aimed at.
+Not just of the body but the whole nervous system.
+Therefore, the subtler aim makes sense that the method also is.
 Indeed, the clue is in the name of the first forward-fold that it might not be such a simple task; paschimottanasana – westward-facing stretch.

-In the understanding that the yogi’s of old traditionally practicing yoga facing the East.
-The yogis’ of old were instructed to do was not to keep pulling themselves forward, rather pull back.
-To flatten our chest on our thighs, constantly stretch and then over-stretch our hamstrings is as ineffective to any purpose.
-It is ridiculous as accomplishing nothing but the obvious.
+In the understanding that the yogis of old traditionally practised yoga facing the East.
+The yogis of old were instructed to do not to keep pulling themselves forward but rather to pull back.
+To flatten our chest on our thighs, constantly stretch and then over-stretch our hamstrings is ineffective.
+It is ridiculous to accomplish nothing but the obvious.

-This is not the intention of the primary series; to achieve straight-lines and long hamstrings Whereas, in pulling ourselves back, out of the forward folds in the primary series, we discover something infinitely more valuable.
-Which is to talk of this ubiquitous term bandha in ashtanga yoga – an engagement of the core muscles in the postures.
+This is not the intention of the primary series; to achieve straight lines and long hamstrings.
+We discover something infinitely more valuable in pulling ourselves back out of the forward folds in the primary series.
+This is to talk of this ubiquitous term bandha in ashtanga yoga – an engagement of the core muscles in the postures.

-The series facilitates a good basis and balance of strength and flexibility.
-It is formulated along other lines than we may be familiar in it’s underlying methodology.
-It needs to be approached with a fresh mind in terms of what we are aiming at in moving our bodies.
-Not least, that the endeavour is much more internally oriented.
+The series facilitates a reasonable basis and balance of strength and flexibility.
+It is formulated along other lines than we may be familiar with in its underlying methodology.
+It needs to be approached with a fresh mind regarding how we aim to move our bodies.
+Not least, the endeavour is much more internally oriented.

 Indeed, it is the lower-abdominal tonification facilitated by the application and work in banda that does two things in our bodies, one more practical, the other less so;

-- It resolves our digestive issues.
-An increasingly common problem in modern health; in fact, in all traditional systems of medicine, our gut has been said to be our second-brain as well as the seat of our health.
+It resolves our digestive issues.
+An increasingly common problem in modern health, in all traditional systems of medicine, our gut has been said to be our second brain and the seat of our health.

-- Bandha encourages a compression of the energy of the body to be brought into the central nervous channel.
-Basically, it gathers energy towards the body, wherein the most important nerves of the body residing in the spine are stimulated.
+Bandhaencourages a compression of the body's energy to be brought into the central nervous channel.
+It gathers energy towards the body, wherein the most important nerves of the body residing in the spine are stimulated.

-As well as stimulating the nerves of the spine through use of bandha, the purpose of the simple forward folds where the torso is attempted to be kept straight is to straighten our spines.
-For, scoliosis affects us all and causes structural imbalances in the body that have deeper implications also.
+As well as stimulating the spine's nerves through bandha, the purpose of the simple forward folds where the torso is attempted to be kept straight is to straighten our spines.
+Scoliosis affects us all and causes structural imbalances in the body that have more profound implications also.

-So, as we attend to the limbs on either side, constantly moving to left and right side whilst keeping the spine straight, we are trying to re-balance the physical body.
-Yoga being a holistic system that does not separate mind and body as our current medicine does, physical imbalances are representative of deeper energetic-blockages, providing for an opportunity or way into addressing deeper, hidden issues.
+So, as we attend to the limbs on either side, constantly moving to the left and right while keeping the spine straight, we are trying to re-balance the physical body.
+Yoga is a holistic system that does not separate mind and body as in our current medicine; physical imbalances represent deeper energetic blockages, providing an opportunity or way to address deeper, hidden issues.

-We are beginning to realise by now in The modern West, that the lotus demands of the primary series come a little early for us nowadays.
-We are different bodies, living under different conditions than those for whom the system was originally designed.
-Therefore, as we said in the beginning, it is worth being observant of the fact that we may need to make amendments to this series in order to make effective and happy progress with it.
+We are beginning to realise by now in The modern West that the lotus demands of the primary series come a little early for us nowadays.
+We are different bodies living under conditions other than the system initially designed for us.
+Therefore, as we said in the beginning, it is worth noting that we may need to make amendments to this series to make adequate and happy progress with it.
 To repeat, it’s just a blueprint, a tool for our use.

-Probably, the most fundamental amendment then that we might make is to do with the lotus position.
+The most fundamental amendment we might make is to do with the lotus position.
 Supposing the hips are already pretty open, if they’re not, the series will almost inevitably take its toll on our knees.
-Because, where the hip doesn’t move, the knee will be asked to accommodate.
-It may be mobilised accordingly being a smaller joint than the hip so easier to force where the hip is not.
-On the other hand, the knee is not a ball and socket joint as the hip is, so will be damaged if we perform the position using knee rotation instead of hip.
+Because where the hip doesn’t move, the knee will be asked to accommodate.
+It may be mobilised as a more minor joint than the hip, so it is easier to force where the hip is not.
+On the other hand, the knee is not a ball and socket joint as the hip is, so it will be damaged if we perform the position using knee rotation instead of the hip.

-All this means we may make the following accommodation, remembering a stitch in time saves nine, and that the quickest way to develop the full posture, is often actually to amend it in the beginning in order to find where the real work lies.
+All this means we may make the following accommodation, remembering a stitch in time saves nine and that the quickest way to develop the whole posture is often to amend it, in the beginning, to find where the real work lies.

-- Cross the leg as opposed to putting it in lotus.
+Cross the leg as opposed to putting it in the lotus.

-- Find some more basic hip-openers as a warm-up to developing the lotus.
+Find some more basic hip-openers as a warm-up to developing the